jacksondc/puddle/README.md

 Puddle is a simple theme for [Dropplets](http://dropplets.com).

+WARNING: I've stopped developing Puddle for the moment, and there are still some major problems.
+Use at your own risk.

 ##Demo
 You can see the homepage [here](http://puddle-demo.herokuapp.com/), but the posts pages will be broken because of how Heroku works.
 I'll try to find a place to host an actual demo.